-Note The Microsoft-Windows-NDIS-PacketCapture provider with remote capabilities is used on the Windows 8.1, Windows Server 2012 R2, and Windows 10 operating system only, as described in Default Trace Scenarios.
+The Microsoft-Windows-NDIS-PacketCapture provider with remote capabilities is used on the Windows 8.1, Windows Server 2012 R2, and Windows 10 operating system only, as described in Built-In Trace Scenarios.

 To learn more about capturing messages from one or more remote hosts and configuring the Microsoft-Windows-NDIS-PacketCapture provider, see Capturing Data Remotely.